-- Appendix 1.2 provides specific instances of disciplinary measures which are considered proportionate and reasonable. - d) Providing Members and prospective Members with easy access to the procedures and any DCLG or Scheme guidance related to the Code of Conduct and its implementation. - 1.2.3 The Code of Conduct shall explicitly refer to this document as the primary statement of requirements to be followed in the event of any conflicting interpretation.
+- Appendix 1.2 provides specific instances of disciplinary measures which are considered proportionate and reasonable. - d) Giving Members and prospective members easy access to the procedures and any DCLG or Scheme guidance related to the Code of Conduct and its implementation.

+1.2.3 The Code of Conduct shall explicitly refer to this document as the primary statement of requirements to be followed in the event of any conflicting interpretation.

-- 2. Ensure that members of the Scheme are qualified to produce energy assessments - 2.1.1 An applicant can be considered by a Scheme to be competent to produce Air Conditioning Inspection Reports (ACIR), and so become a member of a Scheme register of Air Conditioning Inspection Energy Assessors if they either: - 2.1.1.1 Hold an appropriate qualification that has been approved by OFQUAL which is consistent with the relevant National Occupational Standard (NOS) at which they shall operate.
-Scheme operators shall have procedures which confirm that a candidate has the appropriate qualification and that, where relevant, the candidate is only accredited to operate within any limitations appropriate to the qualification. - 2.1.1.2 Or can demonstrate to the Scheme that they meet the competencies set out in the relevant National Occupational Standards (Levels 3 and 4) for Air Conditioning Inspection, and have satisfied the Scheme's approval process.
-In this case the Scheme shall have had its APEL (Accreditation Prior (Experiential) Learning) membership route agreed by DCLG, and shall meet all DCLG requirements associated with APEL. - 2.1.2 Applicants who have been accepted by another Scheme through the APEL route may be accepted into membership so long as: - a) The individual is not currently suspended by another Scheme of which they are a member. - b) The individual has not had their membership revoked by another Scheme. - c) They have lodged an ACIR within the last 2 years. - d) The Scheme who accepted the individual through the APEL route confirms their acceptance of the individual into membership through APEL.
-Schemes shall provide such confirmations on request. - e) The individual can provide the receiving Scheme with a record of their CPD record over the last year, and it can be demonstrated that this meets DCLG requirements. - 2.1.3 Scheme operators shall have procedures to confirm that a candidate has the appropriate qualification, or has been assessed as being suitable under the APEL membership route, and that, where relevant, the candidate is only operating within any limitations appropriate to the qualification. - 2.1.4 For applicants going through the qualification route, the Scheme shall request, and retain, a colour photocopy of the qualification certificate. - 2.1.5 Schemes may require an applicant to undertake a witnessed site visit, a professional discussion, or some other check, as an additional test of
+2. Ensure that Members of the Scheme are qualified to produce DECs and Advisory Reports

+- 2.1.1 An applicant can be considered by a Scheme to be competent to produce DECs and Advisory Reports for buildings, and so become a member of a Scheme register of Display Energy Certificate Energy Assessors (EA) if they either: - 2.1.1.1 Hold an appropriate qualification that has been approved by OFQUAL which is consistent with the relevant National Occupational Standard (NOS) at which they shall operate.
+Scheme operators shall have procedures which confirm that a candidate has the appropriate qualification and that, where relevant, the candidate is only accredited to operate within any limitations appropriate to the qualification. - 2.1.1.2 Or can demonstrate to the Scheme that they meet the competencies set out in the relevant National Occupational Standards for DEC assessments and the provision of Advisory Reports, and have satisfied the Scheme's approval process.
+In this case the Scheme shall have had its APEL (Accreditation Prior (Experiential) Learning) Membership route agreed by DCLG, and shall meet all DCLG requirements associated with APEL. - 2.1.2 Applicants who have been accepted by another Scheme through the APEL route may be accepted into membership so long as: - a) The individual is not currently suspended by another Scheme of which they are a member. - b) The individual has not had their membership revoked by another Scheme. - c) They have lodged a DEC within the last 2 years. - d) The Scheme who accepted the individual through the APEL route confirms their acceptance of the individual into membership through APEL.
+Schemes shall provide such confirmations on request. - e) The individual can provide the receiving Scheme with a record of their CPD record over the last year, and it can be demonstrated that this meets DCLG requirements. - 2.1.3 Scheme operators shall have procedures to confirm that a candidate has the appropriate qualification, or has been assessed as being suitable under the APEL Membership route, and that, where relevant, the candidate is only operating within any limitations appropriate to the qualification. - 2.1.4 For applicants going through the qualification route, the Scheme shall request, and retain, a colour photocopy of the qualification certificate.

+2.1.5 Schemes may require an applicant to undertake a witnessed visit followed by a professional discussion, or some other check, as an additional test of competence.